 The cornerstone of a happy marriage is the ability to have fun together.
 When that starts to diminish and eventually disappears, you can’t ignore that something is off.
 You should have fun with the person you chose to spend a lifetime with.

 Love is deeply important, but it’s not enough to sustain a healthy, long-term relationship.
 You need like and love for that to happen.
 When you start to feel like you no longer like your spouse, you have to ask yourself what has changed.
 Did your spouse do something?
 Have you changed?
 Why is your time with him no longer enjoyable?
 Have you faced problems as a couple in recent years?
 Is there something you need that you aren’t getting?

 Once you get to the root of the problem, you can begin the process of changing things and healing.
+Your unhappy marriage can become happy again.
 Through therapy or counseling, you can begin to find out why you no longer like the one you dedicated your life to, and you can take steps to implement small changes that will lead you back to loving and liking the one you chose to spend your life with.

 Sure, being open and honest with one another may be all you need, but don’t shy away from getting help.
 It’s not easy to restore what you once had and you may need help doing so.